encodingx/binary/README.md

 This module is useful to developers implementing binary message and file format specifications using the Go programming language.
-Whereas stable implementations of open-source formats are most likely readily available, proprietary formats often require bespoke solutions.
+Whereas stable implementations of most open-source formats are readily available, proprietary formats often require bespoke solutions.
 The Go standard library provides convenient functions `Marshal()` and `Unmarshal()`